opuu/InView/README.md

 # InView: Is it in viewport?

-InView.js check if an element is visible in the viewport.
+Checks if an element is visible in the viewport.

+Lazyload any content, animate elements on scroll, infinite scrolling and many more things can be done with this simple, tiny library.

 ## Getting Started
 Using InView is easy.